sarayu-24/Cardiac-Arrest-Prediction-Using-Random-Forest/README.md

-#  Early Cardiac Arrest Risk Prediction
+#  Early Prediction of Cardiac Arrest using Random Forest Classifier

 ##  Project Overview
 This project is a Machine Learning-based system that predicts the risk of cardiac arrest using patient health parameters.
 It uses a Random Forest Classifier and is deployed using a Gradio web interface.